 Former Plans: The Omnibus Incentive Plan consolidated into a single plan several previously existing equity compensation plans: the Former Option Plan, the Former Incentive Plan, the Walgreen Co.
 Broad Based Employee Stock Option Plan and the Walgreen Co.
 Nonemployee Director Stock Plan (collectively, the "Former Plans").
 Following shareholder approval on January 9, 2013, the effective date of the Omnibus Incentive Plan, no further grants may be made under the Former Plans and shares that were available for issuance under the Former Plans and not subject to outstanding awards became available for issuance (in addition to newly authorized shares) under the Omnibus Incentive Plan.
-Pursuant to the Omnibus Incentive Plan, shares that are subject to outstanding awards under the Omnibus Incentive Plan, the Former Plans and the former Share Walgreens Walgreens Walgreen Co.
-Stock Purchase/Option Plan (the "Former Share Walgreens Plan") that subsequently are cancelled, forfeited, lapsed, or are otherwise terminated or settled without a distribution of shares become available for awards under the Omnibus Incentive Plan.
-The Former Option Plan was an incentive compensation plan that permitted the grant of incentive stock options and nonqualified stock options to eligible employees.
-The Former Incentive Plan was an incentive compensation plan that permitted the grant of restricted stock, RSUs, performance units and performance shares.
+Pursuant to the Omnibus Incentive Plan, shares that are subject to outstanding awards under the Former Plans and the former Share Walgreens Walgreen Co.
+Stock Purchase/Option Plan (the "Former Share Walgreens Plan") that subsequently are cancelled, forfeited, lapsed, or are otherwise terminated or settled without a distribution of shares become available for awards under the Omnibus Incentive stock options and nonqualified stock options to eligible employees.
+The Former Incentive Plan was an incentive compensation plan that permitted the grant of incentive stock options and performance shares.
 For additional information about our equity compensation plans, see Notes 1 and 12 to the Consolidated Financial Statements included in the 2018 Annual Report.